boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ### Show Items With No Data

-By default, The chart doesn't display the columns with Null or Empty Value as shown in the below image
+By default, the chart doesn’t display the columns with Null or Empty Value.

 ![Chart Default](/static/assets/visualizing-data/visualization-widgets/images/line-chart/chart-default.png)

-If you enable the `Show Items With No Data` property, Then the columns with the Null data will be displayed in the chart.
+If you enable the `Show Items With No Data` property, then the columns with Null data will be displayed in the chart.

 ![Empty Point Mode Zero](/static/assets/visualizing-data/visualization-widgets/images/line-chart/chart-gap.png)

 ### Empty Point Mode

-This allows you to handle the display mode to empty points with the properties `Gap`, `Zero`, `Average` and `Connect`.
+This allows you to handle the display mode for empty points with the properties `Gap`, `Zero`, `Average` and `Connect`.

 ![Empty Point Mode Options](/static/assets/visualizing-data/visualization-widgets/images/line-chart/chart-options.png)